tjvig94/dnd-exp/README.md

 * [License](#License)

 ## Purpose
 Have you ever needed to make a Dungeons and Dragons character on the fly?
 Well look no further!
-More Text...
+Making a new character to play with can take quite a bit of time and who has time to waste when you just want to play.
+This app allows users to easily create new characters fast with generated stats that would meet all the criteria needed to start or jump into a campaign!

 ## Features